aniketrajnish/me/index.md

 <img class="profile-picture" src="me3.jpg">

-I'm a sophomore and the secertary of game developement club at IIT Gandhinagar ([DigiS IIT Gandhinagr](https://www.instagram.com/digis_iitgn/)).
-I'm into developing games, VFX, editing videos and simulations.
-I prefer commiting on Unity Collab than Git.
-The sole puprose of my Git account is this page, however I might share some of my code in the future if I feel it is worth sharing.
-I've mentioned some of my work below.
+I’m a sophomore and the secretary of the game development club at IIT Gandhinagar ([DigiS IIT Gandhinagar](https://www.instagram.com/digis_iitgn/)).
+I’m into developing games, VFX, editing videos, and simulations.
+I prefer committing to Unity Collab more than Git.
+The sole purpose of my Git account is this page, however, I might share some of my code in the future if I feel it is worth sharing.
+I’ve mentioned some of my work below.
 If you want the source code/ build of any of these or wanna collab you can hit me up!

 ## Research Interest